top of page

 Figure 9.jpeg

-My current research focuses on the unique reptile fauna from the Late Triassic fissure fills of the Bristol Channel area, which likely formed an archipelago of small islands during this period.
+Together with colleagues at the Natural History Museum London, University of Birmingham, and National Museums Scotland, I am studying the unique reptile fauna from the Late Triassic fissure fills of the Bristol Channel area.
 Due to its unique depositional environment many small-bodied vertebrates have been discovered in the fissures.
-Recently we published on a new coelophysoid theropod, Pendraig milnerae.
-In addition, I'm working on detailed revisions of the small, slender-bodied crocodylomorph Terrestrisuchus gracilis, and the enigmatic pseudosuchian Aenigmaspina pantyffynnonensis.
+From Pant-y-Ffynnon Quarry in southern Wales, we published on a new coelophysoid theropod, Pendraig milnerae.
+In addition, we also redescribed the small, slender-bodied crocodylomorph Terrestrisuchus gracilis from Pant-y-Ffynnon and are currently working on (re)descriptions of further archosaur taxa.

 (Image credit: James Robbins; Spiekman et al. 2021, RSOS)